CyberT33N/android-cheat-sheet/README.md

 ## How to update custom ROM

 ### Dirty Flash
-- **Notice that with this method Magisk will not work anymore and you have to re-install it**
+- **Notice that with this method Magisk will not work anymore and you have to re-install it.
+Also your custom Recovery will be deleted**

 1. Download your latest Update for your custom ROM and place it to your storage of your phone.
 Then boot into recovery:
 ```shell